labarinto/macro-tracker/README.md

 ### Description

 1) You can 'Search' the food database,
--Click which category you want, (breakfast, snack etc.)
+- Click which category you want, (breakfast, snack etc.)
--Add quantity or subtract, or edit it to your liking -Then add it to your meal plan
+- Add quantity or subtract, or edit it to your liking
+- Then add it to your meal plan
--Then you can see the changes of the macros number
+- Then you can see the changes of the macros number

 2) You can 'Change you Macros Goal'

-3) You can 'Overview' the full week from monday to sunday -See the calories on each day,
+3) You can 'Overview' the full week from monday to sunday
+- See the calories on each day,
--Click on a day, and see all the food selected
+- Click on a day, and see all the food selected
--Click 'Edit Mode', and make additional changes such as deleting, editing the quantity etc.
+- Click 'Edit Mode', and make additional changes such as deleting, editing the quantity etc.
--And save the edit.
+- And save the edit.

 4) You can 'Favourite' an item from the food database.